Cyberwarfare: The New Weapon of James Bond’s World

 Bad guys’ version: Why follow the guide of “Jackpotting ATMs for Dummies”?

 What all the above attack vehicles have in common is that they take the easy way in (and out); using hardware devices introduced by internal abusers or supply chain attacks.
-Moreover, these devices go undetected by existing cybersecurity products as they keep their identity well-hidden on Layer 1.
+Moreover, these devices go undetected by existing cybersecurity products as they keep their identity well-hidden on physical layer.
 Like true spies, they are persistent, stealthy and go into action when the relevant command gets executed (from M. or from a remote C2C).

 Finally, as in every Bond movie, there’s an exotic female figure.
 Following our transition to Q’s cyber world, we can also offer him a variety of AI bots or humanoids.
 At least we can guarantee that they will never die on him.